From Sports Cameraman To Production Company CEO, With Howie Zales

 What happened in baseball that you ended up with a concussion?

-The Mets were playing at Chase Stadium at the time before Citi Field was built.
+The Mets were playing at Shea Stadium at the time before Citi Field was built.
 I was doing a camera on the third base sideline.
 The Colorado Rockies Dugout.
 There was a runner on second.
-In baseball, you have different assignments depending if it's a right or left batter up and depending on where the lead runner is on base.
+In baseball, you have different assignments depending if it’s a righty or lefty batter up and depending on where the lead runner is on base.
 It was a right-handed batter-up.
-That means I don't shoot the batter, and there was a runner on second.
-My responsibility was to shoot the runner on second because if there was a hit, that means I'd have to take him around to score.
-You're always watching the pitch, should there be a foul ball or anything.
-I'm watching the pitch.
-The next thing I know, I'm in the hospital.
+That means I don’t shoot the batter, and there was a runner on second.
+My responsibility was to shoot the runner on second because if there was a hit, that means I’d have to take him around to score.
+You’re always watching the pitch, should there be a foul ball or anything.
+I’m watching the pitch.
+The next thing I know, I’m in the hospital.

 Joe McCune got out in front of a curve ball or an off-speed pitch totally in foul territory, and it hit me.
 I fell into the Colorado Rockies Dugout.
 The funny part of that story is because they were attending to me in the dugout, the game stopped.
 The pitcher kept walking around the pitcher’s mound.
 When I got hit, it jerked the camera from second base to the pitcher’s mound.
 They used my camera three times, and I’m half dead on the ground in the dugout.
 On the fourth time that they used my camera, because they were still working on me, the pitcher walks off the pitcher’s mound onto the grass, and I didn’t pan with him.
 They’re yelling at me, “Camera five, pan.”
 As they’re yelling at me, it gets back to our TV truck that it was me that was hit.

 They didn’t even know that you were hit until then.
 That’s wild.
 Nobody else saw it.
 Not any other people on the crew saw it other than you.